openstack/tacker/doc/source/cli/cli-etsi-vnflcm.rst

     Commands with **\-\-os-tacker-api-version 2** call version 2 vnflcm APIs.

 .. note::
-    Xena release does not support version 2 vnflcm APIs of scale vnf, heal vnf, change external vnf connectivity, rollback, retry and fail.
+    In Yoga release, version 2 vnflcm APIs of instantiate vnf, terminate vnf, scale vnf, heal vnf, change external vnf connectivity, rollback, retry and fail only support VNF, not CNF.
-    The version 2 of these APIs will be supported in future releases.
-    Also, in Xena release, version 2 vnflcm APIs of instantiate vnf and terminate vnf only support VNF, not CNF.
 CNF will be supported by version 2 vnflcm APIs in future releases.

 1. Create VNF Identifier
 ^^^^^^^^^^^^^^^^^^^^^^^^